 • Steroid eye drops: These drops help to reduce eye pain and swelling and can be helpful for people with TED.
 Steroid eye drops have fewer side effects than oral steroids.

-Always follow your healthcare professional’s advice about the type of eye drops you should take and how often you should take them.
+It is important to always follow a healthcare professional’s advice about the type of eye drops you should take and how often you should take them.
 Some drops need to be shaken before use.

 Once you’ve found the right type of eye drop, the key is to actually get it into your eye.
 This can take some practice.